 Just like the rest of your body, your scalp needs exfoliation too, to remove accumulated dead skin cells from your pores.
 In general, scalp exfoliation can be done just after shampooing.
 You can follow the below steps to exfoliate your scalp gently:

 - Comb your hair slowly and divide it into small sections.

 - Apply the scrub over the scalp in the sectional region using your fingertips.

 - Now rub the scrub gently in a circular motion for a few minutes.

 - Repeat this across the sections of your scalp and rinse it off thoroughly with normal water.

-You can also try a few DIY natural scalp scrubs to get a healthy scalp and refreshed hair.
-Here are some of the DIY scrubs:
+You can also try a few DIY natural scalp scrubs as below to get a healthy scalp and refreshed hair:

 A. Sea Salt And Lemon Scrub